whitjord/subnotes/README.md

 #### *notecard*

-A note, which may include a topic (subtitle), and may contain one or more flashcards.
+A note, which may include a topic (subtopic/subtitle), and may contain a list of one or more flashcards.

 *name / value pairs*
 ```yaml